Key takeaways

 The breed of your pet

-Different breeds can medically be very different.
-For example, different breeds of dog will need different kinds of anaesthesia before surgery, some of which are more expensive than others.
+Different breeds can be very different medically.
+This can come with a range of unique challenges in surgery due to their larger size or different health risks.
+For example, bulldogs will need different kinds of anaesthesia before surgery because of their narrow airways, some of which are more expensive than others.

 How large your pet is